gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/web_scraping/price_finder_amazon_soap.md

 driver.get(url)
 ```

-Part the HTML using Selenium.
-Each item for sale is stored in a container called `s-card-container`.
-I will perform some edits before creating the Pandas Data Frame.
+Inspecting the Amazon page, it appears that the items for sale is stored in a container called `s-card-container`.
+I looping over the items in the container, I perform some edits before creating a Pandas Data Frame.

 ```python